ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 would respond with an error, and a client may simply regard the response as a transient error.
 This attack can be detected using SCT Feedback, or an Auditor of Last Resort, as presented in {#blocking-policy-response}.

+## Dual-CA Compromise {#dual-ca-compromise}

+XXX describes an attack possible by an adversary who compromises two Certificate Authorites and a Log.
+This attack is difficult to defend against in the CT ecosystem, and XXX describes a few approaches to doing so.
+We note that Gossip is not intended to defend against this attack, but can in certain modes.

+Defending against the Dual-CA Compromise attack requires SCT Feedback, and explicitly requires the server to save full certificate chains (described in {{feedback-srvop}} as the 'complex' configuration.)
+After Auditors receive the full certificate chains from servers; they must compare the chain built by clients to the chain supplied by the log.
+If the chains differ significantly, the Auditor can raise a concern.

+\[
+What does 'differ significantly' mean?
+We should provide guidance.
+I *think* the correct algorithm to raise a concern is:

+If one chain is not a subset of the other
+AND
+If the root certificates on the chain are different THEN It's suspicious.

+Justification:
+Cross-Signatures could result in a different org being treated as the 'root', but in this case, one chain would be a subset of the other.
+Intermediate swapping (e.g. different signature algorithms) could result in different chains, but the root would be the same.

+(Hitting both those cases at once would cause a false positive though.)

+What did I miss?

+\]

 ## Censorship/Blocking considerations